-1. The website of Museum of Urban Engineering in Cracow ("the Museum") does not automatically collect information, except for information contained in the cookies.
+1. The website of Museum of Urban Engineering ("the Museum") does not automatically collect information, except for information contained in the cookies.

 2. Cookies are information data, particularly text files that are stored in the end device of the user of the Museum’s website and are designed for use of the Museum’s website.
 Cookies usually contain the name of the website from which they come from, the storage time on the end device and a unique number.